Rudra-narayan-muduli-001/ChatBot-CLI-1.0/README.md

 python run.py
 ```

-Wait until you see the server startup message (e.g. `Uvicorn running on http://0.0.0.0:8000`).
+Wait until you see the server startup message (e.g. `INFO:     Application startup complete.`).

 ### 4. Run the CLI client (in a separate terminal)